cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 <img src="setup5.png" width="50%" />

 Figure 7.
 The setup prompt will ask you if you wish to update the software.
-You may do so, or you may skip, as our installation script that we will run will do this for you.
+You may do so, or you may skip, as the installation script that we will run will do this for you.

 </center>